GazorHuman/PythonYoutubeDownloader/README.md

 you can change the code freely as you want but dont claim this is yours :)

-if you want to download the zip with module or you want to report a glitch about this script? you can go to my website https://sites.google.com/view/pythonscript
+if you want to download the zip with module here is the place https://github.com/GazorHuman/YoutubeDownloader/releases/ want to report bug? come to my websiteh ttps://bit.ly/Pythonscript

 please read instruction.txt before you asking, Enjoy!